 As aforementioned, they provide you with lockers where you can leave all your belongings; but if you have a waterproof camera – don’t forget to bring that!
 Also, it is important to note that you must thoroughly shower twice: once before the swim and another after the swim.
 Help keep Blue Lagoon clean and hygienic!

 The Hair Issue

 I’ve come across several horror stories of people who’ve had their hair turn stiff and difficult to deal with for several days due to the high levels of silica in the water.
 Fortunately, I had no problems.
-Either you keep your hair out of the water using a swim cap / hair tie or do what I did and what Blue Lagoon suggests: place tons of conditioner in your hair before you go into the water and leave it there even while you swim.
+Either you keep your hair out of the water using a swim cap / hair tie or do what I did and what Blue Lagoon suggests: place tons of conditioner in your hair before you go into the water and leave it on even while you swim.

 The showers provide free conditioner, so you can get as much as you want.
-I submerged my head a bunch of times, but still had no problems with my hair getting afterwards.
+I submerged my head a bunch of times, but still had no problems with my hair afterwards.
 After bathing, don’t forget to use the free silica purifying shampoo and again, tons of conditioner.
 Repeat the process a couple of times to ensure all the silica is expelled and you’ll have no hair issues!

 Enjoying Blue Lagoon

 It was such a relaxing experience to actually be in the Blue Lagoon given the warm water, and though there were quite a lot of people and there is a distinct sulfuric smell, we enjoyed every minute we basked in the refreshing heat of the lagoon.
 Also, there’s a lagoon bar where you could get a glass of wine that you could enjoy whilst floating away – again, you just have to get your wristband scanned for it to be charged on your account.